-The other information comprises the information included in the annual report, other than the financial statements and our auditor's report thereon.
+The other information comprises the information included in the annual report set out on pages 2 to 10, other than the financial statements and our auditor's report thereon.
 The directors are responsible for the other information contained within the annual report.